spcmnspff99/CycloTrain/README.md

-cyclotrain.pl - Portable script for interfacing with the globalsat GB580 family of devices
+CycloTrain.pl - Portable script for interfacing with the globalsat GB580 family of devices

 Credit where credit is due
 ---------------------------